algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/reference.md

 ```

 The values that can be used for filtering are retrieved with
 the answer from Algolia.
-They are accesisble using the
+They are accessible using the
 [getFacetValues](#SearchResults#getFacetValues) methods on the
 [SearchResults](#SearchResults) object.